emmercm/www/src/blog/_bash-euxo.md

 ### `set -e` / `set -o errexit`

-This will cause a script will fail as soon as any chain of commands fails.
+This will cause a script to fail as soon as any chain of commands fails.
 For example:

 ```bash
 # 'false' returns an exit code of 1